performant-software/dm-2/README.md

 ### Create app

-To install DM2 on Heroku, create a new app and point it at this repository, using the following command with the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli):
+To install DM2 on Heroku, use the "Deploy to Heroku" button above.

+You may also create a new app and point it at this repository using the following command with the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli):

 ```sh
 heroku create --stack heroku-18